aq1018/aq1018.github.io/source/_posts/2009-04-06-adding-blog-tags-using-webby.markdown

 Webby::Helpers.register(TagsHelper)
 {% endcodeblock %}

 `posts` is a handy little short cut for getting all blog posts, much shorter to type.
 You can also pass in the `limit`, and `find_options` to customize your find.
 Example:

-{% codeblock find the first 10 posts. lang:ruby %}
-# finding first 10 posts in blogs dir, and sorted in descending chronological order
+{% codeblock finding first 10 posts in blogs dir, and sorted in descending chronological order. lang:ruby %}
+posts 10,
-posts(10, :in_directory => 'blogs', :sort_by => "created_at", :reverse => true)
+      :in_directory => 'blogs',
+      :sort_by      => 'created_at',
+      :reverse      => true
 {% endcodeblock %}

 `tags_hash` returns a hash with tag name and occurance as the key and value.